anoma/namada/docs/src/explore/design/ledger/pos-integration.md

       // - check that any other sub-keys for this validator address didn't exist
       // in a pre-state
       // - check that the `state` sub-key for this validator address has been set
-      // correctly
-    },
+      // correctly, i.e. the value should be initialized at `pipeline_length` offset },
     (Some(pre), Some(post)) => {
       // - check that the new consensus key is different from the old consensus
-      // key and that it has been set correctly
+      // key and that it has been set correctly, i.e. the value can only be changed at `pipeline_length` offset },
-    },
     _ => false,
   }